GameTripper exists because of Sonic the Hedgehog 2. For GT’s 100th article – and third birthday – editor Matt Gardner finally explains why.

 GameTripper launched.
 With it, I came into contact with so many wonderful, like-minded people who shared my love of gaming, gave me a greater insight into the things I loved, and shared their own stories on GT itself.

 A lot of them also spoke of the mental health issues they lived with.
 Over time, it sunk in, and along with the support of my loved ones in real life, I came to terms with the fact I needed help.
 I spoke to my doctor and, a few months later, I was having one-to-one therapy, coming to terms with my own problems.
 Sonic 2 was mentioned by name as one of those constants in my life.

 The final hurdle was to write about it and, well, here we are.
 It’s revived this dormant site.
 Another big step in life due to the game.
 Once again, it brings me more joy than I, a professional writer, can express in words.

 A surprise twist

-To tie up loose ends, I decided to complete Sonic 2 this morning.
+To tie up loose ends, I decided to complete Sonic the Hedgehog 2 this morning.
 I wanted to see if there was anything I’d forgotten.
 I didn’t get far.
 In fact, it’s the first time I’ve actively stopped playing it out of indifference – I didn’t even make it to Casino Night Zone.

 I came to a weird realisation: I wasn’t enjoying it.
 Maybe it’s because I’ve played it too much, or that I wasn’t in the right mood?
 It got me thinking… when was the last time I played Sonic 2 to enjoy it, as opposed to putting it on as a comforting distraction?